What is an UDP Flood DDoS Attack?

 The same properties that make UDP ideal for certain kinds of traffic also make it more susceptible to exploitation.
 Without an initial handshake to ensure a legitimate connection, UDP channels can be used to send a large volume of traffic to any host.
 There are no internal protections that can limit the rate of a UDP flood.
 As a result, UDP flood DOS attacks are exceptionally dangerous because they can be executed with a limited amount of resources.

-How to Mitigate and Prevent a UDP Flood DDoS Attack?
+How to Stop and Prevent a UDP Flood DDoS Attack?

 Preventing a UDP flood DDoS attack can be challenging.
 Most operating systems attempt to limit the response rate of ICMP packets with the goal of stopping DDoS attacks.
 The downside to this form of mitigation is that it also filters out legitimate packets.
 In the case of a truly high volume flood, even if the server’s firewall is able to mitigate the attack, congestions or slowdowns will in-all-likelihood occur upstream, causing disruption anyway.